How to boost NHS rostering productivity with effective technology

 As a result of restrictive rostering technology, rota coordinators frequently handle a high volume of leave requests and last-minute shift vacancies, leading to stress and imbalanced shift distribution amongst clinicians.
 The manual handling of these issues often requires additional meetings or communication to resolve conflicts, consuming valuable time.
 This lack of transparency and perceived unfairness in shift allocation can undermine trust between staff and management, exacerbating daily pressures.

-Manual rostering on traditional systems can be error-prone and inefficient, making it a challenging ask for those responsible and reducing productivity as a result.
+Manual rostering on traditional systems can be error-prone and inefficient, making it a challenging ask for those responsible for increasing NHS rostering productivity.

 Solution #1 – Preference-based rostering